brettimus/colors-and-stuff/README.md

 Abstract the genetic algorithm into an object that contains both the state of the algorithm and a `#tick`-like method (which simply runs through steps 2-6 of the algorithm).
 Then, we can space out each `tick` by a set amount of time, and we visualize the state of the algorithm after each call to `tick`.

 ## :wave: Hey!
 Get in touch!
-I'd love to talk to someone about how to construct a/some fitness function(s) for this here algorithm.
+I'd love to talk to someone about how to construct some alternative fitness functions for this here algorithm.

-## The spark list
+## :sparkles: The spark list
 A collection of links to influential stuff and things.

 * [Color scheme theory](http://www.tigercolor.com/color-lab/color-theory/color-harmonies.htm)